scds/ArcGIS-Pro/lessons/lesson5b.md

 ## Map Layouts
 Map layouts are used to design the map for printing or publication and include map elements such as a title, scale bar, north arrow, legend, and data sources.

 The following video guides you through the process of creating, exporting, and printing a map layout.
 The text version of this lesson is available through the ArcGIS Pro [Quick Start Tutorials](https://pro.arcgis.com/en/pro-app/latest/get-started/add-maps-to-a-layout.htm).

+{: .new-title }
+> Activity
+>
+> Follow along with the video in ArcGIS Pro, using the *Make a Layout* project from ArcGIS Online.

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://www.youtube.com/embed/EhE55ZtrJlk" title="Make a layout in ArcGIS Pro"></iframe>

 [Watch on YouTube](https://www.youtube.com/embed/EhE55ZtrJlk)

+## Print Settings
+For more information about the print options, such as size and output quality, see the [ArcGIS Pro documentation](https://pro.arcgis.com/en/pro-app/latest/help/sharing/overview/print-a-map-or-layout.htm#ESRI_SECTION1_2EB761C8C40646F39C5F7A5F4858759A).

 ## Available File Types
 In addition to the JPEG file format, there are a number of other formats available, including those listed below.